damped/rollie/README.md

 ### Dependencies
 i2c-tools

+### Edit raspi-config
+Enter `sudo raspi-config` and set the host name to a number ex 2223.
+This is used to represent the port number to distiguish it between the other clients on the server.

 ### Edit Chron tab
 run `crontab -e` to open the cron tab editor.
 Then add the following:
 ```